Aging Matters: Annual art show, sale to aid meal program

 - 9:30 a.m.
 Tuesdays: Intermediate bridge.
 A $2 donation is requested.

 - 11 a.m.
-Tuesday: Writing workshop with Susan Surman on Zoom.
+March 7 and 21: Writing workshop with Susan Surman on Zoom.
 Have you always wanted to write your story, but you don’t know how to start?
 Surman, an award-winning author and playwright, will lead a workshop to inspire attendees.
 Join at any time.
 Free.

 - Noon Tuesdays and Thursdays: Tai chi for Arthritis and Fall Prevention with Wanda Patterson.
 A $2 donation is requested.